J-Labodi/Accommodation-System/README.md

 ## Run the application locally

-* In order to run the MVP of Accommodation System in a local environment, download the project and run the LoginController.java file from the src/uweaccommodationsystem/gui directory (JavaFX required).
+In order to run the MVP of Accommodation System in a local environment, download the project and run the LoginController.java file from the src/uweaccommodationsystem/gui directory (JavaFX required). <br/>
-* Login page accepts the following usernames:
+Login page accepts the following usernames (password is not required):
 - character "h" to access the Hall Manager view
 - character "w" to access the Warden view
-- character "a" to access the Superuser view <br/> (password is not required)
+- character "a" to access the Superuser view <br/>